UK university guide

 Universities in England, Scotland and Wales offering undergraduate and postgraduate translation-related courses

 This university guide is intended as a direct link to all UK translation-related courses.
 The listings are in alphabetical order (place of main university campus).
 The entries are based on the relevant universities’ website information for the most recent academic year available.
-The guide includes details such as type of course, obtainable degree, course length (full-time, part-time or distance learning) and languages offered by UK universities.
+The guide includes details such as type of course, obtainable degree, course length (full-time, part-time or distance learning) and languages offered by UK universities in 2021.
 Courses for interpreting are only included if combined with translation.
 Please visit the university websites for a list of their latest courses.

 The university guide lists some UK language courses which are not specifically designed for future translators.
 These were included because they seem to offer a good basis for a future career in translation, for example, Aberystwyth’s interesting combination degrees.

 If you’re undecided on your career path, please read our complete guide to a career in translation, especially the information given on useful qualities for professional translators.
 We also offer our business planning tool, Cost2Target, free to download.
 Cost2Target allows you to input your potential income and expenditure, so you can see how much money you will need to earn to have a viable business.
 It also gives you the opportunity to check out various business scenarios, so you can assess which impact low translation rates, for example, have on turnover.